EWPH Home

 The property was sold on the open market for the first time in 1958.

 After the Second World War the Church of England began a policy of selling off of rectories and vicarages.
 The primary reason was almost certainly financial, as the buildings were often large and expensive to maintain.
-In 1958 the living of East Worlington House ceased when it the ecclesiastical parish was amalgamated with West Worlington. and the house was sold into private ownership in 1967.
+In 1958 the living of East Worlington Rectory ceased and in the same year house was sold into private ownership.

 • Grade II* Listing in 1967